 Physicians are licensed practitioners who perform medical examinations, diagnose illnesses, treat people who are suffering from disease or injury and advise patients on maintaining good health (www.bls.gov).
 They may be general practitioners or specialists.
 There are 24 specialty boards; the largest medical specialties include internal medicine, family medicine, general surgery, obstetrics/gynecology, psychiatry, pediatrics, radiology, anesthesiology, ophthalmology, pathology, and orthopedic surgery.
 Medicine is both an art and a science; therefore, a physician must develop the skills to interact with a patient, obtain a medical history, conduct and interpret diagnostic and laboratory studies, and develop a comprehensive diagnosis and treatment plan.
 Physicians work long hours, often with unpredictable schedules.
 A physician is committed to a lifetime of learning and helping others.

-Want to take a peak at what kind of people were accepted to WSU Boonshoft School of Medicine last year?
+Want to take a peak at what kind of people were accepted to WSU Boonshoft School of Medicine in 2013?
 Med-Student Profiles

 Choosing Medicine as a Career